Ladies: It's Not Just Hormones, It's Your Diet

 And it can wreak havoc on your hormones, lead to weight gain, cravings for more sugary foods, and a cycle that’s hard to break.

-What can you do about it?
+What can be done to improve women's health and nutrition?
 Cutting back on carbs can have a big impact on fluctuations in energy levels, weight management, and hormone balances.
 Your body uses carbs for energy, but you don’t need a massive amount like you might get from a pancake breakfast topped with syrup.
-Eventually carbs and excess glucose you don’t use for energy gets stored as fat.
+Eventually, carbs and excess glucose you don’t use for energy gets stored as fat.

 Fortunately, it’s not that hard to make the switch to eating a low-carb diet.
 Lots of restaurants have low-carb options.
 You can restock your kitchen to reflect this way of eating.
 Or you can let us handle the heavy lifting and go Low-Carb with our selection of healthy meals made from fresh ingredients that are all under 25 grams of carbohydrates per serving.